 Desy Wahyuni is the Clicklaw Program Coordinator.
 She is responsible for managing Clicklaw and its contributors.
 Prior to this, she has taken various supporting roles for Clicklaw since its development in 2008.
 She also brings her background in librarianship and the Information Technology (IT) support sector to her role.

 Nate Russell serves as Legal & Innovation Counsel, inspiring and supporting innovation within CLBC and through partnerships.
 Nate is part of the management team, and the organization’s legal counsel and privacy officer.
 He works with Liaison Lawyers to provide training to lawyers, and oversees other projects at CLBC.
 A 2005 graduate of Dalhousie Law with a background in family law and civil litigation, Nate collaborates with lawyers to improve CLBC’s original, practice-oriented resources, as well as its public legal information.
 Prior to law, Nate worked in internet and media, including for CBC Television.
-He brings a unique combination of tech and legal skills to his role.
+He brings a unique combination of tech, legal skills and privacy certification to his role.